ABOUT THE AUTHOR

 10. The Colombian food

-Have we talked about the food yet?
-Get ready to smell, taste and see things you've never seen before.
-Worm Icecream?
-Yes please!
-Coca leaves cookies?
-Exotic fruit beers?
-Delicious chocolate with the highest quality of cocoa?
-Potato soups from the Andes and fish soups in the Caribbean?
-We have it all.
-Colombian cuisine is a vibrant tapestry of flavors, reflecting the country's rich cultural heritage and diverse culinary influences.
-Preparing for your trip to Colombia involves tantalizing your taste buds with the array of dishes that await you, from savory arepas stuffed with cheese and grilled meats to hearty bandeja paisa or sancocho to cure that "guayabo" (hangover) you have from the night before.
-But it's not just about the food – it's about the endless possibilities of dining delicious local delicacies to fine dining in immersive and sensorial experiences in multiple high-end restaurants.
-Want to discover all the secrets of our cities and navigate them like a local?
-Fill out our City Guides form and you'll get Bogota, Medellin and Cartagena ultimate city guides!
+Has there been any discussion about the food?
+Get ready to experience a whole new level of flavor and visuals.
+Worm ice cream?
+Absolutely!
+Coca leaf cookies?
+Fruit beers from far-flung locales?
+Is there such a thing as delicious chocolate made with the highest quality cocoa?
+And what about potato soups from the Andes and fish soups from the Caribbean?
+We've got it all.
+Colombian cuisine is a rich tapestry of flavors, shaped by the country's cultural heritage and diverse culinary influences.
+When you're preparing for your trip to Colombia, you've got to give your taste buds a treat with all the delicious dishes you'll be trying out.
+From savory arepas stuffed with cheese and grilled meats to hearty bandeja paisa or sancocho, you'll have plenty of options to cure that "guayabo" (hangover) you might have from the night before.
+But it's not just about the food.
+It's about the endless possibilities of dining, from delicious local delicacies to fine dining in immersive and sensorial experiences in multiple high-end restaurants.

 Arepas (grilled corn dough) in its many forms!